Wadi Murabba'at: Discovery and analysis of the caves

-When the Ta'amireh bedouin tribe that discovered the first cave at Qumran, learned how valuable the texts they found were, they began to search for other sites that might contain more scrolls.
-This led in the autumn of 1951 to the discovery of caves high up in the near vertical rock face of the Wadi Murabba'at.
+When the Ta'amireh Bedouin tribe that discovered the first cave at Qumran learned how valuable the texts they found were, they began to search for other sites that might contain more scrolls.
+This led in the autumn of 1951 to the discovery of caves high up in the near vertical rock face of Wadi Murabba'at.
 With the confirmation that the new texts had come from Murabba'at, Gerald Lankester Harding and Roland de Vaux commenced official excavations there in January 1952.
 Four caves were examined.